• Skip to primary navigation

 Yep.
 You’ll need deer feet to make this recipe.

-What the heck is a trotter cake?
-Well, if you’ve made headcheese, you’ll be familiar with how meat picked off the bone gets firm as a rock after braising, picking and chilling.
-The meat off a cooked trotter, if it can even be called that, is basically a mass of wiggly flubbery tissue, and, just like headcheese meat, once it’s chilled, it’s rock solid.
+If you've made classic pork headcheese, you'll be familiar with how meat picked off the bone gets firm braising, picking and chilling.
+Trotter meat is basically a mass of gelatinous tissue, and, just like headcheese meat, once it's chilled it's solid as a rock.

 chopped, cooled venison trotter meat

-Chilled minced venison trotter can be cut into whatever shape you want, then breaded and deep fried, which melts the meat inside the cake.
+Chilled minced venison trotter can be cut into whatever shape you want.

 Fried venison trotter cakes or cromesquis with highbush cranberry aioli